henry-jacq/photogram-old/README.md

 ### To start the project:

-> Before starting the project, make sure you install NPM
+> Before starting the project, make sure you install NPM and Composer

 - Install the project dependencies from package.json